What Causes Bad Breath Even After Brushing?

 Hidden Bacteria in the Mouth

-The most common source of lingering bad breath is bacteria.
+The most common source of ongoing bad breath is bacteria.
 Even with thorough brushing, some parts of the mouth are harder to clean.
-The tongue, especially the back, can trap food particles, dead cells, and bacteria.
-Over time, these release sulfur-based compounds that smell unpleasant.
+The tongue (especially the back) can trap food particles, dead cells, and bacteria.
+Over time, these release sulfur-based compounds with an unpleasant smell.

-Flossing daily is just as important.
-Food caught between the teeth doesn’t always come out with brushing alone.
-If you skip flossing or rush through it, those leftover bits begin to rot and produce odor.
+Flossing daily is just as important as brushing.
+Food that is caught between teeth doesn’t always come out with brushing alone.
+If you skip flossing or rush through it, those leftover bits will begin to rot and smell.

-Another overlooked contributor is dry mouth.
+Another overlooked reason for bad breath is dry mouth.
 Saliva keeps bacteria in check and helps rinse away food debris.
-When your mouth is dry, whether from dehydration, medication, or just sleeping with your mouth open, bad breath becomes more likely.
+When your mouth is dry, whether from dehydration, medication, or just sleeping with your mouth open, bad breath is more likely to occur.

 Without enough moisture, the natural cleaning process slows down.
-Bacteria multiply faster, and food particles linger longer.
-Smoking, alcohol, and caffeine all dry out the mouth and can worsen the issue.
+Bacteria multiply faster, and food particles stick around longer.
+Smoking, alcohol, and caffeine all dry out the mouth as well and can worsen the issue.

 Internal Causes Beyond the Mouth